US-China trade dispute weighing on retail sector

-Pressure from the trade dispute between the U.S. and China is weighing on the retail sector, with shares of many in the industry falling in premarket trading on Thursday.
+NEW YORK — Pressure from the trade dispute between the U.S. and China continues to weigh on the retail sector.

 Retailers have seen their shares seesaw this week as they express concern over tariffs squeezing their businesses.
 The latest is PVH Corp., owner of the Calvin Klein and Tommy Hilfiger brands, which said late Wednesday that it was cutting its full-year adjusted earnings forecast partly because of the U.S.-China trade dispute.